e-Nicko/e-Nicko/README.md

 I enjoy creating:
 - **Websites**: Engaging, responsive designs optimized for performance and user experience.
 - **Applications**: Full-stack development from back-end logic to front-end aesthetics.
+- **AI-Powered Applications**: Researching and building applications with AI functionality.
 - **UI/UX**: User interfaces that are intuitive and pleasing to use.
 - **Graphics Design**: From logos to complete brand identities.
 - **Digital Art**: Exploring the artistic side of digital creativity.